TheTitanAtlas/THG_HW_ESP32/README.md

 # THG_HW_ESP32
 Micropython project code for tiny_hydro_garden

-Add a config.py with SSID and Pswrd for your network
+Add a config.py with SSID and Pswrd for your network, also add AIO KEY for adafruit